ethersphere/bee-docs/docs/access-the-swarm/pinning.md

 id: pinning
 ---

 Each Bee node is configured to reserve a certain amount of memory on your computer's hard drive to store and serve chunks within their *neighbourhood of responsibility* for other nodes in the Swarm network.
-Once this alloted space has been filled, each Bee node delete older chunks to make way for newer ones as they are uploaded by the network.
+Once this alloted space has been filled, each Bee node deletes older chunks to make way for newer ones as they are uploaded by the network.

 Each time a chunk is accessed, it is moved back to the end of the deletion queue, so that regularly accessed content stays alive in the network and is not deleted by a node's garbage collection routine.

 :::info
-In order to upload your data to swarm, you must agree to burn some of your gBZZ to signify to storer and fowarder nodes that the content is important.
+In order to upload your data to Swarm, you must agree to burn some of your gBZZ to signify to storer and fowarder nodes that the content is important.
 Before you progress to the next step, you must buy stamps!
 See this guide on how to [purchase an appropriate batch of stamps](/docs/access-the-swarm/keep-your-data-alive).
 :::

 This, however, presents a problem for content which is important, but accessed seldom requested.
 In order to keep this content alive, Bee nodes provide a facility to **pin** important content so that it is not deleted.